dotnet/docs/docs/standard/collections/comparisons-and-sorts-within-collections.md

 - If type T implements the non-generic <xref:System.IComparable?displayProperty=nameWithType> interface, then the default comparer is the <xref:System.IComparable.CompareTo%28System.Object%29?displayProperty=nameWithType> method of that interface.

-- If type T doesn’t implement either interface, then there is no default comparer, and a comparer or comparison delegate must be provided explicitly.
+- If type T doesn't implement either interface, then there is no default comparer, and a comparer or comparison delegate must be provided explicitly.

 To provide explicit comparisons, some methods accept an **IComparer** implementation as a parameter.
 For example, the <xref:System.Collections.Generic.List%601.Sort%2A?displayProperty=nameWithType> method accepts an <xref:System.Collections.Generic.IComparer%601?displayProperty=nameWithType> implementation.